CryptoSoc/cryptosoc.github.io/_tutorials/pytorch-basics.md

 Up to this point we have updated the weights of our models by manually mutating Tensors holding learnable parameters.
-This is not a huge burden for simple optimization algorithms like stochastic gradient descent, but in practice we often train neural networks using more sophisiticated optimizers like AdaGrad, RMSProp, Adam, etc.
+This is not a huge burden for simple optimization algorithms like stochastic gradient descent, but in practice we often train neural networks using more sophisticated optimizers like AdaGrad, RMSProp, Adam, etc.

 The `optim` package in PyTorch abstracts the idea of an optimization algorithm and